srivamsi20/vamsi/README.md

-# Welcome to Pramod Zyan's GitHub Profile! 🌟
+# Welcome to Sri Vamsi Pentakota GitHub Profile! 🌟

 Hi there!
 I'm *Sri vamsi  *, a passionate developer who loves creating, learning, and collaborating on exciting projects.
 Welcome to my little corner of GitHub, where I turn ideas into code and dreams into reality!